nhevia/simple-docs/readme.md

 ### Why?

+Most major documentation libraries have tools that are beyond the current necessities for most of my projects.

 I needed a **really** simple tool to generate documentation for my 100+ components.
-Insert a comment block at the beggining of the file describing it and it's usage and that's it.
+Insert a comment block at the beggining of the file describing it and its usage and that's it.

-Most major documentation libraries have tools that are beyond the current necessities for most of my projects.

 Disclaimer: If you're working in a team with multiple people, there are better, more tested and reliable alternatives.